Greg Punch. Information designer and producer of quality training, educational and promotional projects - video, print, multimedia.

 the "new" Majestic unveiled

-A new ten minute video on one of the most unusual adaptive reuse architectural projects this year.
+A new ten minute video documentary on one of the most unusual adaptive reuse architectural projects ever undertaken in Sydney.

 The challenge was turing a disused 1921 theatre / cinema / roller rink into a residential and retail complex, entirely within the shell of the existing building.